AndieWill510/tinydoor/Options/053-the-fire-was-not-the-lesson.md

 The lesson is that leaving it had a purpose.

-And once the purpose is visible, we can punch in a door where a wall used to be.
+And once the purpose is visible, I could punch a hole, and create a tiny door, where a wall used to be.

 ## Move